brave-intl/currency/README.md

 * oxr - (object)
   * apiID - (string) oxr app id supplied by registering with oxr
   * cacheTTL - (number) in seconds for the values to stall out and be refetched

+## Members
+* prices - (function -> Promise) a function to fetch prices
-* BigNumber - (Constructor) a big-number.js instance that will be used in each ratio computation
+* BigNumber - (Constructor -> BigNumber) a bignumber.js instance that will be used in each ratio computation

 ## API